mbloom0/mbloom0/README.md

 - 👋 Hi, I’m @mbloom0
 - 👀 I’m interested in ...
-Chemical simulation optimization (Classical and Quantum Molecular Dynamics) and Machine Learning
+Computational Chemistry
 - 🌱 I’m currently learning ...
 Haskell, Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... mbloom@pugetsound.edu